Answer:

 But if you want to listen to louder music, you can.
 Just make sure to give your ears more time to rest by taking breaks.

-Simply put, and since most of us aren’t equipped to objectively measure the loudness of our headphones, keep it safe by not raising the volume above 60%, and you should be fine.
+Simply put, and since most of us aren’t equipped to objectively measure the loudness of our headphones, keep it secure by not raising the volume above 60%, and you should be fine.